Patrick Ness: Career

 His fourth young adult novel, More Than This, was published on 5 September 2013.
 It later made the Carnegie Medal shortlist of 2015.

 The Crane Wife, Ness's third novel for adults, was published on 30 December 2014.

 In 2014, Ness delivered the keynote speech at the Children's and Young Adult Program of the Berlin International Literature Festival.

 The Rest of Us Just Live Here was published 25 August 2015 in the UK, Ireland, Australia, and New Zealand, and 5 October 2015 in Canada and the United States.

 On 1 October 2015, the BBC announced that Ness would be writing a Doctor Who spin-off entitled Class.
 The resulting eight-part series aired on BBC Three's online channel toward the end of 2016.
-The BBC cancelled Class after one series.
+The BBC cancelled Class after one series, A later series of audio dramas produced by Big Finish Productions also feature the characters.

-Release, was published on 4 May 2017, described by Ness as a "private and intense book" with more personal inspiration than any before it.
+Release, was published on 4 May 2017, described by Ness as a "private and intense book" inspired more by his personal feelings than any before it.

 In June 2021, Ness was said to be preparing a prequel script to the Napoleonic sea adventure movie Master and Commander: The Far Side of the World, based on the works of Patrick O'Brian.

+In March 2025, Ness's first book for adults in over a decade, Meridian, was announced, to be published in spring 2027 by Canongate Books.
+Later that month, Ness was attached to write the screenplay for an adaptation of The Count of Monte Cristo, starring and produced by Regé-Jean Page.

 Personal life

 Ness was naturalised as a British citizen in 2005.
 He entered into a civil partnership with his partner in 2006, less than two months after the Civil Partnership Act came into force.
 In February 2023, Patrick disclosed on Instagram that he had married Nick Coveney in Las Vegas in October 2022.
-He also stated that within the previous "4 or 5 years" he had gotten divorced.
+He also stated that within the previous "4 or 5 years" he had divorced.

 Ness taught creative writing at the University of Oxford and has written and reviewed for The Daily Telegraph, The Times Literary Supplement, The Sunday Telegraph and The Guardian.
 He has been a Fellow of the Royal Literary Fund, and was the first Writer in Residence for BookTrust.

 In 2023, Ness was elected a Fellow of the Royal Society of Literature.